PoisotLab/ms_straight_lines/manuscript.md

 for observations.
 This distribution is limited to positive integers, and can vary on both sides of the mean relationship.

-We selected priors for our bayesian models using a combination of literature and domain expertise.
+We selected priors for our Bayesian models using a combination of literature and domain expertise.
 For example, we chose our prior distribution for $p$ based on
 @Mart92 , who gave a value of constant connectance equal to 0.14.
 While the prior we use is "informative", it is weakly so; as @Mart92 did not provide an